 The Contemporary Art Council (CAC) is a group of collectors and enthusiasts who plan activities and events that raise money to underwrite exhibitions and to purchase artwork for the museum’s permanent collection.
 The CAC also present lectures and tours of art collections locally, nationally, and around the world.

-Each year, a number of eager and earnest applicants are chosen from dozens of hopefuls for the rigorous but rewarding docent training.
+Every other year, a number of eager and earnest applicants are chosen from dozens of hopefuls for the rigorous but rewarding docent training.
 Orientation for the class begins in early October and the training culminates in April with the presentation of the docents' research and their first public tour.
 Each new candidate is paired with an experienced docent as their mentor and guided through the process of learning about the art and artists in the museum’s permanent collection, developing communication skills appropriate for all ages, and, of course, enjoying themselves every step of the way!

 The Museum Associates Council (MAC) was established as a small group of members with a strong desire to assist in the ongoing promotion and funding of museum programs.
 Today, more than 300 dedicated MAC members execute a variety of fundraising events annually raising over $700,000 to support programs, exhibitions and the general operating fund.
 Best known for hosting the museum’s annual Gala, and biennial events - A Day in the Garden, The Art of Shopping and Let Us Entertain You (LUEY) parties - MAC also offers its members many volunteer and enrichment opportunities, including luncheon speakers, art-related trips, and a scholarship program.